sporp/MeepleMunchies/CharacterGuide.md

     - Health: +1
     - Range: 2
 - Special Abilities:
+    - +2 Movement this turn if you enter water
-    - +1 melee damage to a Meeple in Water
+    - +1 melee damage to a Meeple in water
     - +1 damage to SHOVE into water